 Engage the Brakes

 Before you fold the chair part, you want to make sure that you’ve locked any swivel wheels in place.
-You’d need to use the locking mechanism in the front, which could be a button or a lever to lock the wheel and prevent it from moving freely.
+Use the locking mechanism by the front wheel, which could be a button or a lever, to prevent it from moving freely.